elliothha/generative-modeling-zoo/README.md

 This repo contains links to all of my Pytorch implementations for the various architectures and models in the generative modeling zoo.
 All implementations are intended purely for educational/academic purposes with sources cited.

+[TODO]: Need to track down my old files for GANs, VAEs, and RBMs, and then also consolidate my current notebooks for Norm Flows and Transformers into the repos :( Will do sometime later this week hopefully when I have time

 by **Elliot H Ha**.
 Duke University

 ---